kubecolor/kubecolor/README.md

     danger: red # (color) general color for when things are bad
     muted: yellow # (color) general color for when things are less relevant
     key: yellow / white # (color[]) general color for keys (fallback to [theme.base.secondary])
-  default: yellow # (color) default when no specific mapping is found for the command
+  default: green # (color) default when no specific mapping is found for the command
   data:
     key: yellow / white # (color[]) used for the key (fallback to theme.base.key)
     string: white # (color) used when value is a string (fallback to theme.base.info)